umarhunter/database-analysis-toolkit/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GPL-3 License.
 See the `LICENSE` file for more details.

 ## Acknowledgements